MrCoft/twocode/README.md

 Everything is broken, don't bother yet.
 I will provide tutorials for confusing parts of the language.

-# Roadmap
+## Roadmap
 This is not a toy language.
 I plan for it to support polished, demanding game engines.
 * The interpreter is still missing major features.
 * The code will be written again in Twocode and compiled in C++/Rust.
     * The project is written in Python using readable but inefficient algorithms.
-I estimate its parsing speed to ~100 lines/second.
+I estimate its parsing speed to be ~100 lines/second.
 This should be up to ~10,000 to be useful for large projects.